20+ Insider Small Balcony Garden Ideas to Make You Look Like a Pro

 Open Tribal-Style Balcony Garden Ideas With Pergolas, Comfy Seats & Rugs

 Fabric Canopies or Pergolas with hanging planters are obviously one of the best balcony garden ideas for tropical regions like India.
-You can also add hammocks, hanging baskets or a trellis to your pergola for a boho-chic garden design.
+Why you ask?
+Well, one, they protect your balcony from extreme sun / rain & two, they sync in well with the colorful Indian vibe!

 Urban Balcony Garden Ideas With String Lights and Furniture